OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+ ### Day 51: April 5, 2018
+ **Today's Progress:** Finished Advanced Algorithm Scripting.
+Going to work on a Pomodoro Clock from #freecodecamp.
+51/#100DaysOfCode

  ### Day 50: April 4, 2018
  **Today's Progress:** Finished [PatatapClone](https://olekssobol.github.io/PatatapClone/) and uploaded to GitHub Pages.
 Golden middle 50 days))).Will continue with front-end projects from #freecodecamp 50/#100DaysOfCode